 The Needles Highway and tunnel are not open during the winter.
 Typically, the season runs from April through some time in October.
-Check the South Dakota Department of Transportation to find out the status of the Needles Highway for the time of your visit.

 The Black Hills in South Dakota has so much to see and do!
 The Needles Highway is only one of the incredible drives in this area!
-The Needles Eye Tunnel is a fun feature which the whole family will remember long after your trip!
+The Needles Eye Tunnel is a fun feature that the whole family will remember long after your trip!